gully/decotengu/doc/cmd.rst

 The ``dt-lint`` command prints dive decompression information and allows to store dive profile steps data in a CSV file.

-The ``dt-plot`` command plots dive profile steps data in the form of plots stored in a PDF file.
+The ``dt-plot`` command plots dive profile steps data in the form of PDF file.

 Calculating Dive Decompression Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~